PRIME REAL ESTATE FOR SALE:

 Her first oil painting to be sold following college was at Bloomingdale's in New York City;

-Karen's work may be seen in the ARTWORKSOFMAINE Gallery in Lubec, Maine and in juried shows.
+Karen's work may now be seen in the ARTWORKSOFMAINE Gallery/store in Lubec, Maine and in juried shows.

-and at other odd times when the OPEN flag flies.
+and at various other times when the OPEN flag flies.

 Feel free to call us if you have questions about any of the artworks

-or would like to arrange an appointment outside of our usual hours.
+or would like to arrange an appointment to see specific works.

 Gallery address: 10 North Lubec Road